-F.12: What are the MySQL Enterprise Advisors and Advisor Rules?
+F.10: What are the MySQL Enterprise Advisors and Advisor Rules?

 The MySQL Enterprise Advisors are a set of best practice guidelines for the optimal use of MySQL.
 Advisors are spread across database specific disciplines and comprise a set of MySQL Advisor Rules that proactively monitor all MySQL servers and report on database application problems before they occur.

-Each Advisor Rule provides a detailed overview of the problem it is designed to identify, advices on how to correct the problem, specifies commands to implement the recommended fix and links to additional resources for additional research into the issue at hand. http://www.mysql.com/products/enterprise/advisors.html
+Each Advisor Rule provides a detailed overview of the problem it is designed to identify, advise on how to correct the problem, specify commands to implement the recommended fix and links to additional resources for additional research into the issue at hand.